Advanced PhD Program - Conditions of Award

 - obtain funding for overseas travel from other Australian Government awards or another source;

 - receive income derived from part-time work (see Employment below).

-The scholarship is provided to cover the tuition fees ($28,100 rate for 2016) and the Student Services and Amenities fee set by Monash and payable by the awardee for each year of the course.
+The scholarship is provided to cover the tuition fees and the Student Services and Amenities fee set by Monash and payable by the awardee for each year of the course.